Test Infra

 run_op_test_with_random_inputs(add, [x_shape, y_shape])

-GraphTester is at the moment identical to OpTester, and it too exposes
+GraphTester is currently identical to OpTester and also exposes

 run_graph_test(...)